spynnaker.pyNN.models.spike_source package

 get_recording_variables() List[str][source]

-Get a list of variables that are currently being recorded.
+A list of variables that are currently being recorded.

 get_sampling_interval_ms(name: str) int[source]